U.N. envoy Carney backs annual investor votes on company climate plans

 Last month, Spanish airports operator Aena AENA.MC became the first company to give shareholders an annual vote on its climate plans following pressure from billionaire investor Chris Hohn, founder of the TCI activist hedge fund.

-Shareholders backed Aena’s steps, which include ensuring that airports in its network will be energy self-sufficient - largely using solar - and carbon neutral by 2026.
+Shareholders backed Aena’s steps, which include ensuring that airports in its network be energy self-sufficient - largely using solar - and carbon-neutral by 2026.

-Some in the asset management industry say many investment companies have yet to assemble the expertise needed to subject climate plans to meaningful scrutiny.

-But backers of such votes believe they can help ensure that companies take their climate commitments seriously, and see them as essential to fulfilling the goals of the 2015 Paris Agreement to slow climate change.

 “Such votes should be automatically required,” said Paul Simpson, chief executive of nonprofit climate risk disclosure group CDP.